epanal/uop-capstone-g10/data_wrangling/README - Merging Assessment CSVs.md

 ---

 ### 2. **Choose a Assessment Type**
-Select one of the following options depending on which section or type of assessment from the partial casefile you would like to extract:
+Select one of the following options depending on which section or type of assessment you would like to extract:

 - **WHO**  (WHO-5 Assessment)